The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Sampling in Expiration Streams

 To get the tail bound, we can use a result of Mulmuley~\cite[Theorem A.1.7, part 2]{Mul94} which states that given a set of $n$ independent generalized harmonic random variables, namely $\Pr[X_i=1] \leq \mu/i$, letting $S_n = \sum_{i=1}^n X_i$, we have $\Pr[S_n \geq c \mu H_n] \leq \exp(-H_n[1+c \ln(c/e)])$ for all $c>1$.
 This holds for our setting with $\mu = k$, and now setting $c = 8 + \frac{1}{H_n} \ln(1/\delta)$, we have $\ln(c/e)>1$ and

 as claimed. \end{proof}

-\paragraph{Sample thinning via backwards analysis.} We cannot directly apply this insertion-only analysis in the general-expiration model.
-Instead, we borrow ideas from a model where the size of the sliding window can be chosen at query time~\cite{shi2021time}, and the original priority-based algorithm of Babcock \etal~\cite{BabcockMR02}.
+\subparagraph*{Sample Thinning via Backwards Analysis.} We cannot directly apply this insertion-only analysis in the expiration model.
+Instead, we borrow ideas from a model where the size of the sliding-window can be chosen at query time~\cite{shi2021time}, and the original priority-based algorithm of Babcock \etal~\cite{BabcockMR02}.
+These ideas are present also in sliding-window algorithms for linear algebra~\cite{braverman2020near}, sampling Lewis weights~\cite{woodruff2025online}, and $k$-clustering~\cite{woodruff2023near}.
 We adapt this here to show how to maintain a valid set of samples at any future time even with general expirations.

 Denote the set of active items at time $t$ by $A(t)$, and its size by $C(t)=|A(t)|$.
 At a given time $t_0$ (some place in the stream order), we can consider a future time $t\ge t_0$ (assuming no additional insertions).
 Future times where $C(t) \leq k$, which we call the \emph{tail zone}, require us to store all their respective active items deterministically.